- In February, Kiyomizu-dera looks like this

 On the other hand, on night illumination, the main hall is illuminated in side of the cage.
 The renovation work is suspended at night but we can see how the reconstruction is carried on.

 Usually, we don’t have night illumination in Kiyomizu-dera.
-The next opportunity is the night illumination in Autumn leaves season.
+The next one is the night illumination in Autumn leaves season.
+The renovation will be finished in the next spring.
+I suppose the night illumination is the last one under reconstruction.

 From 16th Nov. to 1st Dec.17:30～21:00